Test Run Management¶

 Each incident is listed together with the type, status, priority, name, owner, detector, detection date and a link to the actual incident details.
 You can customize the fields that are displayed using the "Show/Hide Columns" option.
 In addition, you can perform the following operations:

-Refresh -- updates the list of incidents from the server, useful if other people are adding incidents to this release at the same time.
+Refresh -- updates the list of incidents, useful if other people are still adding incidents to this test run.

 You can also filter the results by choosing items from the filter options displayed in the sub-header row of each field and clicking the "Filter" button.
 In addition, you can quickly sort the list by clicking on one of the directional arrow icons displayed in the header row of the appropriate field.